bonifield/splunk_on_security_onion/indexer-files/README.md

 ### notes about field meanings
 - Image = official term for a compiled binary file
 - Subject_* = the one performing the action in question; the account requesting a logon (service, user, etc) but NOT the actual account logging on
+- Affected_* = combined evaluation field for Target_* , User_* , and other
 - Target_* and User_* = the one being acted upon by the Subject
 - New_Logon_* = the account for whom the new logon was created, i.e. the account logged on

+### Sysmon
+- ParentImageName
+	- image (binary) name, no path
+- ParentImageNameExt
+	- image extension
+- ParentImagePath
+	- image path minus the image name itself
+- ParentImagePathUnd
+	- image path minus the image name itself, but with underscores instead of backslashes
+- ParentImageLen
+	- length of the full path
+- ParentCommandLineLen
+	- length of the command executed
+- ParentCommandLineShort
+	- length of the command executed, truncated at 75 characters for better viewing in charts
+- ImageName
+	- image (binary) name, no path
+- ImageNameExt
+	- image extension
+- ImagePath
+	- image path minus the image name itself
+- ImagePathUnd
+	- image path minus the image name itself, but with underscores instead of backslashes
+- ImageLen
+	- length of the full path
+- CommandLineLen
+	- length of the command executed
+- CommandLineShort
+	- length of the command executed, truncated at 75 characters for better viewing in charts

 ### Windows Event Logs - Security
 - Message_Title